-Co-ordinate Geometry is the third most liked topics of GRE.
-Usually the questions asked in coordinate geometry holds high weightage and because of that a single right solution of this topic can benefit you a lot.
-So, let us check the basic concepts of coordinate geometry and tackle it on D-day with full confidence.
+Coordinate Geometry is the third most liked topic in the Quantitative Reasoning section of GRE.
+Usually the questions asked in coordinate geometry hold high weightage and because of that a single right solution in this topic can benefit you a lot.
+So, let us check the basic concepts of coordinate geometry and tackle it on the day of your GRE exam with full confidence.

 Two perpendicular real number lines that intersect each other at their respective zero points defines the rectangular coordinate system, which is commonly known as the x and y- coordinate plane or xy plane.
 In the x and y plane, the horizontal line is known as the x- axis, whereas, the vertical line is y- axis.
 The point where these two lines intersect is known as the origin, and it is denoted by O. In the x- axis, the values represented on the right of zero are positive values, whereas, values on the left of zero are negative values.
 Meanwhile, the y- axis is also divided into positive and negative segment.
 The first half of y- axis that are represented above 0 are positive whereas points below zero are negative.

-These perpendicular intersecting lines divides the plane into four quadrants, which can be represented as –
+These perpendicular intersecting lines divide the plane into four quadrants, which can be represented as:-

 In this figure,